ALRW/dayAsADev/README.md

 Start Developing
 ----------------

-When you're ready click the link to navigate to [the first section](./courseSections/section0.md).
+When you're ready click the link to navigate to [:arrow_forward:the first section](./courseSections/section0.md).

 ---------------
 [Acknowledgements](./acknowledgements.md)